sosegon/msc-uoe/LOG.md

 # Progress log
+## Week 02-07-2018 | 08-07-2018
+-Previous week:
+  - I added a new feature for the users to spend coins.
+  - I opened the application for the general public.

+- This week:
+  - Advertise the application in the university and social networks
+  - Write ths chapters 4 and 5.
+  - Write the progress report.

+## Week 25-06-2018 | 01-07-2018
+- In the previous week:
+  - I started the writing.
+  - I added content to the Introduction and Related Work.
+- I implemented a new feature in the application called Ankimals.
+- Questions:
+  - Explain the background chapter in detail.

 ## Week 18-06-2018 | 24-06-2018
 - The versions were modified according to the feedback from the beta testing.
 - The participants were contacted and instructed about the application.